danjohnson3141/Jekyll-Test/user_connections/DELETE-user_connections-id.md

 =
 ####Parameters:

-:user_connection_id - Integer, passed in through the URL.
+:id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'user_connection' table.

+=
+####Response:

+This requests provides a <strong>HTML 204</strong> on success.

 =
 ####API request example: